 Ex libris is a Latin phrase that can be translated as "from books", which generally indicates a mark used to prove the ownership of a book.
-The history of the ex libris is as old as the books, already in medieval manuscripts it is possible to find writings attesting the identity of the owner or warnings to those who did not return the borrowed books.
+The history of the ex libris is as old as books, already in medieval manuscripts it is possible to find writings attesting to the identity of the owner or warnings to those who did not return the borrowed books.

 The ex libris represents a unique symbol that allows the author to be distinguished and a necessary condition for all book lovers.